Betty Ford: Public image, influence, and candor

 Ford filmed an interview with the television news program 60 Minutes which was broadcast on August 10, 1975.
 The broadcast of the interview saw strong interest from the public.
 After the interview aired, a number of Ford's remarks in this interview on hot-button issues generated particularly immense media attention.
-Due to conservative backlash from Ford's comments on premarital sex, marijuana use, and abortion in a 1975 60 Minutes interview, President Ford initially quipped to her that her comments had lost him a large number of votes.
+Due to conservative backlash from Ford's comments on premarital sex, marijuana use, and abortion in the 60 Minutes interview, President Ford initially quipped to her that her comments had lost him a large number of votes.
 However, polling would show that her comments were accepted by many Americans.

 In 1975, when Time named the "American women" as its "Person of the Year", the magazine profiled Ford as one of eleven women selected to represent "American women".
 That same year, People named Ford one of the three most intriguing people in America.
 In 1977, the World Almanac included Ford in its ranking of the 25 most-influential American women.
 In January 1976, Ford made a cameo appearance on the popular television program The Mary Tyler Moore Show.

 The Fords were among the more openly affectionate first couples in United States history.
 Neither was shy about their mutual love and equal respect, and they were known to have a strong personal and political partnership.
 This open affection was evident from the beginning of Gerald Ford's presidency.
 Ford was observed audibly telling her husband "I love you" following a kiss they shared right after he was sworn in as president.
 Later that day, President Ford was caught momentarily patting Betty's buttocks before the press gathered outside of their Virginia residence.
 Weeks later, when the Fords moved from their Virginia residence into the White House their king size bed was photographed being moved into the White House, which prompted Betty to quip that they had been outed for breaking the tradition of first couples keeping separate bedrooms in the White House.
-Early into her time in the White House, during a televised tour of the White House she once again noted that she and her husband shared the same bed.
+Early into her time in the White House, during a televised tour of the White House, Ford once again noted that she and her husband shared the same bed.
 In a 1975 interview with McCall's, Ford remarked that she was asked just about everything, except for how often she and the president had sex.
-"And if they'd asked me that I would have told them," she said, adding that her response would be, "As often as possible."
+"And if they'd asked me that I would have told them," she said, adding that her response would be, "as often as possible."